SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 The basic structure is *action + retention/training + health workers + countries*

 Types of healthcare worker are expanded using MeSH terms. `training` and `education` are separated out as there are many results about "training to improve outcomes..." rather than improving the training itself.
+Types of health worker were supplemented from the subcategories under the MeSH category "Health Personnel" (MeSH ID D006282).

 ``` Ceylon =
 TS =